Molina Healthcare, Inc. (MOH) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-28, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Molina Healthcare, Inc. ("Molina" or the "Company") (NYSE: MOH).
+LOS ANGELES, Oct.
+31, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Molina Healthcare, Inc. ("Molina" or the "Company") (NYSE: MOH).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN MOLINA HEALTHCARE, INC. (MOH), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE DECEMBER 2, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR MOLINA INVESTMENTS, CLICK HERE BEFORE DECEMBER 2, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?